-Arriving at Crystal River Kayak Company, we encountered another family returning from their time out on the water.
-They wore face masks—a sign of the times—and gave us a thumbs-up when we asked about their experience.
-The staffers also wore masks and required that we do the same while we settled into our boats.
-We rented two tandem kayaks for the minimum two hours ($40 each).
+Arriving at Crystal River Kayak Company, we encountered another family returning from their time out on the water and gave us a thumbs-up when we asked about their experience.
+We rented two tandem kayaks for the minimum three hours ($55 each).

 As our too-short visit wound down, we began planning the next one.
 Living in this special corner of the sunshine state means there are still more springs to explore and more memories to be made.

 Three Sisters Springs is open year-round.
 Water craft are prohibited between November and March, but visitors can observe and even swim with the hundreds of manatees that flock to the natural refuge to escape the colder waters of the Gulf of Mexico.

 MORE Florida natural springs within driving distance of Tampa Bay:

 Ichetucknee Springs.
 Photo courtesy of Florida State Parks.

 Lithia Springs is the easiest natural Florida spring to get to, located right in Lithia near the Fishhawk area.
 There is a beautiful swimming area filled with cool, fresh spring water from the springs that eventually fuels the Alafia River.
 Lithia Springs is popular for swimming and camping.
 There is a $2 per vehicle fee and then $2 per person fee to swim.

 Ichetucknee Springs: 2 hours, 30 minutes from Tampa